nkdAgility/NKDAgility.com/site/content/methods/one-engineering-system/index.md

 ---
 title: One Engineering System
 date: 2024-09-17
-author: MrHinsh
+creator: Martin Hinshelwood
 draft: true
 type: methods
 slug: one-engineering-system
 aliases:
   - /methods/one-engineering-system/
   - /methods/1es/
 card:
   button:
     content: Start Optimizing Now
   title: One Engineering System
   content: Unify your development pipeline with One Engineering System.
 Ensure seamless collaboration and integration across all engineering teams and workflows.
 ---

 We have a number of tools that are in use and each one is different and provides unique features.
 Don't try to use each tool the way that you would use another.